tiyd-rails-2015-08/stack_undertow/README.md

 * Members can ask new Questions, so that others can help them.
 * Members can suggest Answers for a Question, so that they can participate in the conversation.
 * Members can up-vote or down-vote Questions, to show support for or against.
-  * Votes should probably affect the sorting order of Questions somewhat.
-  * Once a Member has up-voted a Question, can that be rescinded?
 * Members can up-vote or down-vote Answers, to show support for or against.
-  * The highest voted Answer for a Question should definitely appear at the top.
-  * Can a Member change her mind about an Answer?
-How?
+  * Answers with more support should appear closer to the top of the list (when viewing a single Question).
 * Askers -- Members who have asked a Question -- can select an Answer as "accepted", so that they can share with others which Answer worked best for them.
   * An Answer that is "accepted" should _always_ appear at the top of the list.
 * Anyone (Members and Visitors) can view Questions, Answers and Votes, so that they can see the activity on the site.
   * The main page of the site should show "Top Questions", at least.
-  * Each Question (and Answer?) should have [a permalink](https://en.wikipedia.org/wiki/Permalink) that can be shared.
+  * Each Question should have [a permalink](https://en.wikipedia.org/wiki/Permalink) that can be shared.
   * The number of Votes and Answers for each Question should appear in any list view.
 * Anyone can search for Questions and Answers, so that they can find them faster and more easily.
   * Search results should be ranked by quality.